Valentine, Arizona

 Valentine is an unincorporated community and census-designated place (CDP) in Mohave County, Arizona, United States.
 As of the 2020 census it had a population of 39.
 Valentine is located on Arizona State Route 66 (former U.S. Route 66) 32 mi northeast of Kingman.
-The majority of Valentine is located in a geographically isolated portion of the Hualapai Reservation.
+The majority of Valentine is located in a geographically isolated exclave of the Hualapai Reservation and the rest of the community is located in unincorporated Mohave County.